WaffleInvoice Blog

 WaffleInvoice vs FreshBooks for Service Businesses (2026 Comparison)

-If you run a service business, plumbing, electrical, HVAC, cleaning, landscaping, handyman work, you have probably hit the same wall most of us hit.
+If you run a service business, plumbing, electrical, HVAC, cleaning, landscaping, handyman work, you have probably hit the same wall the rest of us hit.
 The invoicing tool you started with does not quite fit.
-Generic templates miss the line items you need.
-QuickBooks feels like overkill.
-FreshBooks is polished but pricey.
-WaffleInvoice promises a service-business focus but is newer.
+Generic templates miss the line items you need, QuickBooks feels like overkill, FreshBooks is polished but pricey, and WaffleInvoice promises a service-business focus but is newer.
+This WaffleInvoice vs FreshBooks comparison looks at the choice from a service-business angle, not a freelancer or accountant one.

 The Core Question: Are You a Freelancer or a Service Business?

-FreshBooks was built for freelancers and creative professionals.
-The product reflects that.
-Time tracking is rich.
-Project management is robust.
-Client portal is polished.
-The terminology assumes you are a writer, designer, or consultant working from a laptop.
+FreshBooks was built for freelancers and creative professionals, and the product shows it.
+Time tracking is rich, project management is robust, the client portal is polished, and the terminology assumes you are a writer, designer, or consultant working from a laptop.

-WaffleInvoice was built for service businesses where invoices include things like dispatch fees, materials, permits, and on-site card payments.
-Mobile-first creation is the default, not an afterthought.
-Templates ship with line items and structure that match how a plumber, electrician, or cleaner actually bills.
+WaffleInvoice was built for service businesses where invoices carry dispatch fees, materials, permits, and on-site card payments.
+Mobile-first creation is the default, not an afterthought, and templates ship with the line items and structure a plumber, electrician, or cleaner actually uses.

 Pricing Side by Side